 Interior Page Callout 1

 DCID offers a Master of International Development Policy (MIDP) graduate degree; intensive international Executive Education programs for senior development managers; and short- and long-term advising in public finance and development management.
-DCID also hosts the Duke-UNC Rotary Peace Center and the Duke-UNC Managers in Transition Program, and maintains close collaborations with the World Bank, USAID and other international and bilateral agencies as well as with consulting firms, foundations, universities, NGOs and national governments.
+DCID also hosts the Duke-UNC Rotary Peace Center and maintains close collaborations with the World Bank, USAID and other international and bilateral agencies as well as with consulting firms, foundations, universities, NGOs and national governments.

 “Duke has long recognized that we cannot be a great university without being an international university.” – Duke Strategic Plan